Concordium/concordium.github.io/source/mainnet/net/references/query-node.rst

 - 1 NRG = 10 :sup:`-4` CCD

 Conversion changes happen through transactions that update the chain parameters.
-If an update transaction has been posted it will take time to take effect.
-To see any pending updates to the chain parameters in the best block, you can issue the following command:
+If an update transaction has been posted it takes time to take effect.
+To see any pending updates to the chain parameters in the best block, run the following command:

 .. code-block:: console

    $concordium-client raw GetBlockPendingUpdates

-This will print a JSON list containing any such pending updates.
+This prints a JSON list containing any such pending updates.
 As before you can also pass a block hash to the command to query a specific block.